ethereumjs/ethereumjs-monorepo/packages/client/README.md

 ### Source Installation

-The client can also be easily installed and build from source:
+The client can also be easily installed and built from source:

 1. Clone the EthereumJS monorepo with `git clone https://github.com/ethereumjs/ethereumjs-monorepo.git`
 2. Run `npm i` from the root folder to install dependencies and build